Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 The best returns in investing are not always earned by the funds that go up the most.
 They are often earned by the funds that go down the least.

 The downside capture ratio cannot be read in isolation.
-It must always be paired with its companion metric, the upside capture ratio, which measures how much of the benchmark's gains the fund captured during months when the benchmark was rising.
+It must always be paired with the upside capture ratio to understand the full picture of a fund’s relationship with the benchmark.

 Upside Capture Ratio Formula